New customer? Start here.

 Headsets with active noise-cancelling take things up a level.
 As well as passive noise cancelling, they also actively erase lower-frequency sound waves.
 In this way, they offer a much higher amount of noise cancelling capabilities.

-Active noise cancelling headsets use DSP – digital signal processing technology to actively cancel out low frequency sound waves from ambient noise.
-These headphones come with an audio processor and internal microphone that “listens” to sounds around you and play a contrasting sound.
+Active noise cancelling headsets use special digital signal processing (DSP) technology to actively cancel out low frequency sound waves from ambient noise.
+Using an internal microphone, these headsets listen to the sounds around you, and then play a contrasting sound.
 This process is known as "destructive interference".
 Since this contrasting sound is a 180-degree flip of the incoming sound, both are cancelled out- to the listener, there's nothing but sweet, sweet silence.

 The downside of this is that active noise cancelling headsets tend to be a bit more expensive than their passive counterpart.
 On the other hand, they are typically much more well-built, offering superior sound quality as well as improved noise cancellation.

 Just how effective these headsets are at cancelling out background noise will differ from one model to another.
 The best active noise cancelling headsets- such as those from Jabra- can effectively reduce overall noise by up to 45 dB.
 That means they can comfortably handle constant, ambient noise, including jet engines, air conditioning, and background chatter.
 They don't cope so well with sudden sounds, such as a door slamming, but if you need something that will help you keep your focus all day long, active noise cancellation is definitely the way to go.

 View our full range of noise cancelling headsets here >